-Transmission system parameters and energy management strategies are two important ways to improve the energy utilization of tractors.
-The optimization of transmission system parameters mainly uses the output characteristics of the motor or internal combustion engine to make it work in the high efficiency zone as much as possible.
-At present, many scholars have carried out research in this area.
-Among them, in the paper [8], a parameter matching and optimization design method for the electric tractor powertrain based on the dual-motor coupling drive mode was proposed.
-The particle swarm optimization algorithm based on the hybrid penalty function was used for parameter optimization, which improved the traction performance of the electric tractor.
-However, the output power of the main motor and the auxiliary motor was not optimized to reduce energy consumption.
-In the paper [9], after multiobjective optimization of the transmission system parameters under urban conditions using a multi-island genetic algorithm, the fuel consumption of the hybrid bus was reduced by 11.6%, but the parameters of the rule-based energy management strategy were not optimized.
-In the paper [10], a transmission speed ratio optimization method based on the life cycle speed utilization of a general agricultural tractor was proposed.
-The multi-speed power shift transmission of an agricultural tractor was taken as the research object, and a genetic algorithm was used to optimize the speed ratio parameters.
+L. Xu, S. Chen, J. Zhang, M. Liu, Y. Wu, and X. Yan

+of an agricultural tractor was taken as the research object, and a genetic algorithm was used to optimize the speed ratio parameters.
 This method can significantly improve fuel economy.
 However, it is aimed at traditional tractors and does not consider the power optimization problem among multiple power sources.
-In the paper [10], a transmission speed ratio optimization method based on the life cycle speed utilization of a general agricultural tractor was proposed.
-The multi-speed power shift transmission of an agricultural tractor was taken as the research object, and a genetic algorithm was used to optimize the speed ratio parameters.
-This method can significantly improve fuel economy.
-However, it is aimed at traditional tractors and does not consider the power optimization problem among multiple power sources.
 In the paper [11], a front and rear wheel transmission ratio parameter optimization strategy based on a multi-island genetic algorithm was proposed.
 Under the plowing cycle condition, the performance of the distributed drive system in all aspects was effectively improved, but the power distribution optimization problem among multiple energy sources was not considered.
-In the paper [12], a parametric collaborative optimization design considering the drive system and the energy system was proposed.
+In the paper [12], a parametric collaborative optimization design method considering the drive system and the energy system was proposed.
 The front and rear wheel transmission ratio was optimized based on the multi-island genetic algorithm, and the global optimal power distribution ratio was found based on the dynamic programming algorithm.
 The total energy consumption was reduced by 15.39%.
 Although the collaborative optimization of parameter optimization and energy management strategy was considered, the parameters of the control strategy were not optimized.
-It can be seen that the transmission system parameters have a great influence on the energy efficiency of the whole machine.
-Although the above scholars have conducted fruitful research, they have not considered the impact of the control strategy parameters on the energy efficiency of the whole machine.
+It can be seen that the transmission system parameters have a profound influence on the energy efficiency of the whole machine.
+Although the above scholars conducted fruitful research, they did not consider the impact of the control strategy parameters on the energy efficiency of the whole machine.